 JEWISH AND GREEK MYSTERIES, AND EARLY CHRISTIANITY

-A study of the sects and theologies from the River Jordan and old Phoenician-worships with the Hellenic Systems is sufficient to give us an entirely new perspective about the origins of Christianity and its doctrines.
-As we find, according to James M. Pryse’s study, the Christian Religion contain elements that reveal a syncretism, or union between Judaism, and the Hellenic Mysteries.
-How did we get from the Jordan Nazorene mystics, who were Jews, to the New Testament theology?
+A study of the sects and theologies from the River Jordan and old Phoenician-worships with the Hellenic Systems is sufficient to give us some perspective about the origins of Christianity and its doctrines.
+As we find, according to James M. Pryse’s study, the Christian Religion contain elements that reveal a syncretism, or union between Judaism and the Hellenic Mysteries.
+How did we get from the Jordan Nazorene mystics, who were Jews to the New Testament theology?
 What were those glad tidings spoken by those at the banks of the river Jordan, who intermingled?
 Are those same people then, or even of the classical periods in Rome, the same Christians today?
-The Christians stepped out from Judaism, which itself spread out from the old Dionysian-worship of the Syrian Adonis.
+Did the Christians step out from Judaism, which itself spread out from the old Dionysian-worship of the Syrian Adonis?

 It was on the lands of Galilee, of Lebanon, of Israel and Phoenicia, Adonis was said to descend down the streams of the Jordan River, bringing the vernal and autumnal rain.
 Whether in Syria, or Moab, and Mesopotamia, your feared “Moloch,” or Baal (El) the primal (or invisible) SUN is also Adon, Adonis, or Adonai of the highplaces and temples of the Ancients of the Near-East civilizations.
 Among those Nazarenes of the desert, the Mysteries of Adonis (ADON) lived, and rivers bore the name of Adonis, on the authority of Lucian of Samosata.
 The Nazarenes belonged to Adonis, whom was of many names, and they were said to intermingle along the banks of the river Jordan with the Nabatheans, Essenians, and Sabeans.